UK-France fish spat deepens despite Macron-Johnson talks - ExBulletin

 Paris says some vessels have been denied fishing permits in waters where they have been sailing for a long time.
 Britain claims to have granted 98% of requests from EU ships, and now the dispute boils down to a few dozen French ships with insufficient papers.

-Johnson, speaking alongside Macron on Sunday, said the UK’s position was unchanged.
+Johnson, speaking alongside Macron on Sunday, said the UK’s position “remains unchanged”.

-A senior French official said Johnson and Macron agreed at their meeting on Sunday that it was necessary to speak to each other amid significant tension.
-He said action should be taken as soon as possible to achieve de-escalation.
+A senior French official said Johnson and Macron agreed at their meeting on Sunday that it was necessary to speak to each other “in a situation of significant tension”.
+He said action should be taken “as soon as possible” to achieve de-escalation.

-The French official, speaking anonymously in accordance with usual presidency practices, said France and Britain would have talks in the coming hours and days on practical details, in a bid to appease tensions and stabilize the situation.
+The French official, speaking anonymously in accordance with usual presidency practices, said France and Britain would have discussions “in the hours and days to come” on practical details, with the aim “of” to ease tensions and stabilize the situation “.

 Britain, however, denied that the leaders had agreed to take action to defuse the spat, saying it was entirely up to France to calm the waters.

-The UK government said in a statement that during the meeting Johnson reiterated his deep concern over Frances’ rhetoric and expressed hope that the French government defused itself.
+The UK government said in a statement that during the meeting Johnson “reiterated his deep concern” over France’s rhetoric and “expressed hope that the French government is defusing itself.”

-Johnsons spokesman Max Blain said it will be up to the French to decide whether they want to back out of the threats they have made in recent days.
+Johnson spokesman Max Blain said “it will be up to the French to decide whether they want to walk away from the threats they have made in recent days.”

 Sources